sick-appspace-samples/EdgeMatcher3D/readme.md

 ## EdgeMatcher3D
-Teaching shape of a ”template part” in heightmap and match identical objects with full rotation
+Teaching shape of a "template part" in heightmap and match identical objects with full rotation
 ### Description
 This sample is using an edge-based shape locator for recognition of edge points above an edge strength threshold.